 1. Offer something of value.

 Consumers want to know: “What’s in it for me?”
 So before you ask them to surrender their personal email addresses, make sure you have something of value to give them in exchange.
 Be clear in communicating the benefit, whether you’re sharing practice updates, equine industry news, client stories and photos, educational information or discounts.
-The value could even be as simple as giving clients added convenience or the ability to let them “go green” by sending new client forms, treatment plans and appointment reminders via email instead of print.
+The value could even be as simple as giving clients added convenience or the ability to let them “go green” by sending new client forms, treatment plans and appointment reminders via email instead of in print through the Post Office.

 One caveat: Make sure that what you’re offering has a direct connection to your business.
 For instance, offering a $5 Starbucks gift card might help you build an email list—of coffee drinkers.
 But that doesn’t necessarily equate to a list of people with a need for equine veterinary services.